goodrain/rainbond/.github/ISSUE_TEMPLATE.md

-If you want to report a bug, please provide the following information:
+If you want to report a bug or advice, please provide the following information and try to describe your issue in English, If it's a question of use,please read the [documentation](https://www.rainbond.com/docs/stable/) or browse the [community](https://t.goodrain.com/)

-- [ ] Rainbond versions
+- [ ] Rainbond versions(eg. grctl version)

-- [ ] Kubernetes versions
+- [ ] Kubernetes versions(If you use your own cluster)
-- [ ] Docker version

 - [ ] Operating system and kernel

 - [ ] Provider(Aliyun,VirtualBox,...)

-- [ ] Install details(Online/Offline,Single node/HA)
+- [ ] Install details(Online/Offline,SingleNode/HA)
-- [ ] Steps to reproduce